kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ### 11. List, add, remove

-Write a JavaScript script that adds, removes and clears `LI` elements from a list when the user clicks:
+- Write a JavaScript script that adds, removes and clears `LI` elements from a list when the user clicks:

-The new element must be: `<li>Item</li>`
+  - The new element must be: `<li>Item</li>`
-The new element must be added to `UL.my_list`
+  - The new element must be added to `UL.my_list`
-When the user clicks on `DIV#add_item`: a new element is added to the list When the user clicks on `DIV#remove_item`: the last element is removed from the list When the user clicks on `DIV#clear_list`: all elements of the list are removed You can’t use `document.querySelector` to select the HTML tag You must use the JQuery API
+  - When the user clicks on `DIV#add_item`: a new element is added to the list
+  - When the user clicks on `DIV#remove_item`: the last element is removed from the list
+  - When the user clicks on `DIV#clear_list`: all elements of the list are removed
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API
-You script must work when it imported from the `HEAD` tag
+  - You script must work when it imported from the `HEAD` tag

+### 12. Say hello to everybody!

+- Write a JavaScript script that fetches and prints how to say “Hello” depending on the language
+  - You should use this API service: `https://www.fourtonfish.com/hellosalut/hello/`
+  - The language code will be the value entered in the tag `INPUT#language_code` (ex: `es`, `fr`, `en` etc.)
+  - The translation must be fetched when the user clicks on `INPUT#btn_translate`
+  - The translation of “Hello” must be displayed in the HTML tag `DIV#hello`
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API
+  - You script must work when imported from the `<head>` tag